zouloux/pasta/README.md

 - `lazydocker` - Manage docker containers ( clickable interface )
 - `htop` - Check process and resources ( clickable interface )
-- `quick-download $file` - download a file from the current working directory through iterm2
+- `quick-download $file` - Download a file from the current working directory through iterm2
-- `rsync-download $file` - create a rsync command to run on your host to download a remote file
+- `rsync-download $file` - Create a rsync command to run on your host to download a remote file
-- `rsync-upload $file` - create a rsync command to run on your host to upload a local file
+- `rsync-upload $file` - Create a rsync command to run on your host to upload a local file
+- `docker-restart` - Restart docker compose project in cwd and follow logs
+- `docker-clean` - Prune docker system

 #### SSH Login